odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 ## Create the Homebrew Package

-[Homebrew](https://brew.sh/) is a handy program, aiming at bringing the joys of having an efficient package manager to macOS.
+[Homebrew](https://brew.sh/) is a handy program, aiming at bringing the joys of having an efficient package manager to MacOs.
 Homebrew supports both building from source and installing binaries and the brew installer is [smart enough](https://serverfault.com/questions/282261/can-reprepro-accept-a-new-version-of-a-package-into-the-repository) to prefer the latter, if available.

 To distribute a package with Homebrew, we need first to define a [formula](https://formulae.brew.sh/), written in Ruby.
 The formula is a source file that tells HomeBrew how to build our software.
 You can read more about the syntax in the [documentation](https://docs.brew.sh/Formula-Cookbook).
 Besides the testing section, I think that most of the formula directives are straightforward.
 It's worth mentioning that all regular Ruby API calls (e.g for filesystem) should work as expected.